sbagi/sbagi.github.io/carbon_neutral.md

 • Begin tracking Scope 3 emissions <br>
 <br><br>
 Some short-term urgent recommendations for MIT to reduce GHG emissions:
-• Converting the campus from using steam to hot water for heating.
+• Converting the campus from using steam to hot water for heating. <br>
-• Installation of heat-recovery chillers
+• Installation of heat-recovery chillers <br>
-• Installation of geothermal well-field to provide heating and cooling via GSHP (Ground Source Heat Pump)
+• Installation of geothermal well-field to provide heating and cooling via GSHP (Ground Source Heat Pump) <br>